YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 You should use this method when you need to restrict the access of encrypted regions to the same $USER using the same YottaDB distribution. $ydb_passwd can be passed between from the parent process to a child process with the Job command.
 Note that $ydb_passwd is the only way for a child process to receive a password from a parent process.

 * Set the environment variable ydb_passwd to "".
 In this case, YottaDB uses the default GTMCRYPT passphrase prompt to obtain a password at process startup and uses that value as $ydb_passwd for the duration of the process.
-Note that you cannot change the GTMCRYPT passphrase prompt without customizing the reference implementation plugin.
+The GTMCRYPT passphrase is defined in a C macro :code:`GTMCRYPT_DEFAULT_PASSWD_PROMPT` in the gtmcrypt_util.h file of the reference implementation plugin.
+The default is :code:`Enter Passphrase:`.

 * When the environment variable ydb_passwd is not set, create a one line YottaDB program as in the following example: